SSR Annual Meeting Child Caregiving Grant

 Support for Scientific Meetings

 Submission Deadline – October 31st each year.
+This takes effect on September 1, 2025.

-The Society for the Study of Reproduction (SSR) is committed to enhancing reproductive biology research through support of scientific meetings focused on topics of relevance to the society.
+The Society for the Study of Reproduction (SSR) is committed to enhancing reproductive biology research through the support of scientific meetings focused on topics of relevance to society.

 International/National and Regional Meeting Support Awards will be made on a competitive basis.
 Decisions will be made once a year at the Mid-Winter (late January/early February).
-Criteria for selection include relevance of the request to furthering the field of reproductive biology, enhancing SSR visibility to the wider scientific community, and enhancing value of SSR membership.
+Criteria for selection include the relevance of the request to further the field of reproductive biology, enhancing SSR visibility to the wider scientific community, and enhancing the value of SSR membership.
 Support of Trainees and New Investigators attendance at meetings is an example.

 Requests for Meeting Support